-Obviously, Cyprus has its own problems, and struggles with them on a daily basis.
-Displaced people from both the north and the south, who lost everything in the revolutions, harbour deep resentment towards their respective enemies – so throw a foreigner into the mix, and it creates a little bit more confusion and tension to the already volatile area.
+Cyprus has its own problems.
+Displaced people from both the north and the south, who lost everything in the revolutions, harbor deep resentment towards their respective enemies – so throw a foreigner into the mix, and it creates a little bit more confusion and tension to the already volatile area.

-It's not to say that visitors to the country are not welcome, or ostracised in anyway, but there is an opportunistic attitude from Cypriots towards foreigners, especially Westerners.
-And when we say opportunistic, we mean "ripe for the scamming".
+It's not to say that visitors to the country are not welcome or ostracised in anyway, but there is an opportunistic attitude from Cypriots towards foreigners, especially Westerners.
+And when we say opportunistic, we mean 'ripe for the scamming'.

-Essentially, the concept works like this.
-You are walking along one of Cyprus' beautiful streets, and are approached in a manner of ways.
+Essentially, it works like this: You are walking along one of Cyprus' beautiful streets, and are approached in a manner of ways.
 It could either be a group of lovely women who take a shining to you or a very friendly man who engages in conversation out of the blue.
 They will engage in small talk for a little while, ask you where you are from, what you are doing in Cyprus, and be very warm and welcoming.
-Soon, they will invite you to a club, or more likely a cabaret, that evening.
+Soon, they will invite you to a club, most likely a cabaret, that evening.
 They will insist that you come, as it is a true Cypriotic experience, and will be very upset if you decline their offer.

 Your "friends" will join you for maybe a few minutes, then make some excuse that they need to get to somewhere else, or talk to somebody.
 You will be left on your own for a while, then maybe a new group of girls will come up to you and ask you to buy them drinks.
 If you indulge, you could be in for a shock.